Rune Hassner: Filmmaker

 In common with many other photographers of his generation and in the group Tio fotografer, Rune Hassner switched from still photography to film when the Swedish and international picture magazines which had sustained their practice were gradually displaced by television.
 His work in film was a direct continuation of his photo reportage; from 1965, in his late thirties, Hassner produced many documentaries for Swedish television, including programs on photographers Rolf Winquist and Brassaï.
-Like the emerging documentarians the Briton Richard Leacock and American Pennebaker, Hassner used light camera equipment to produce the 1966 travel documentary of the carnival in Trinidad, Jump up.
-The film's socio-critical tone amid the flow of song, rhythms and music: was about the music as an expression of popular resistance to oppression.
-In the same spirit, in 1969 Hassner made Bilder for miljoner, an extended documentary series on the history of mass-produced photographic art, emphasising its socially critical function, and as a political weapon.
+Like the emerging documentarians, the Briton Richard Leacock and American Pennebaker, Hassner used light camera equipment to produce the 1966 travel documentary of the carnival in Trinidad, Jump up.
+The film's socio-critical tone amid the flow of song, rhythms and music, was about the music as an expression of popular resistance to oppression.
+In the same spirit, in 1969 Hassner made Bilder för miljoner, an extended documentary series on the history of mass-produced photographic art, emphasising its socially critical function, and as a political weapon.
 It was renamed 'Images for the Millions' for an English version produced for the School of Journalism in the University of Minnesota.

-With the writer Jan Myrdal; he produced, in black-and-white and on a small budget, the first Swedish made-for-television feature film Myglaren (1966) recognised as "one of the first successful political films in Sweden", and which, according to Myrdal "described official Sweden, which was then developing into [a] kleptocracy."
+With the writer Jan Myrdal, he produced, in black-and-white and on a small budget, the first Swedish made-for-television feature film Myglaren (1966) recognised as "one of the first successful political films in Sweden", and which, according to Myrdal "described official Sweden, which was then developing into [a] kleptocracy."
 They followed that with Hjalparen (1968), and in 1978 collaborated on six films about China for Swedish television, Myrdal having dedicated his book Chinese Journey, photographed by his wife Gun Kessle, to Hassner in 1965.